nayan5572/Stationary-server-assignment-4/README.md

-## 📚 NS Stationary Shop
+## 📚 Stationary Shop

-Welcome to NS Stationary Shop, your one-stop destination for high-quality Stationary, arts and crafts supplies, stationery, and classroom essentials.
+Welcome to Stationary Shop, your one-stop destination for high-quality Stationary, arts and crafts supplies, stationery, and classroom essentials.
 This project is a web-based platform that provides an easy shopping experience for students, teachers, and art lovers.

 ### 🌐 Live Demo